Academic Honor Code Policy

 Friends University Conflict Resolution Process: Non-Academic Complaints

 - The student arranges a meeting with the university employee to discuss the complaint.
-The employee should respond to student with a resolution to the complaint within five business days of the initial meeting.
+The employee should respond to the student with a resolution to the complaint within five business days of the initial meeting.

 - If the student is not satisfied with the employee’s resolution, the matter may be appealed to the employee’s immediate supervisor within five business days.